-ACT designed the COMPASS/ESL (English as a Second Language) placement tests to help postsecondary institutions quickly and accurately assess incoming ESL students’ English language ability levels and place them into appropriate ESL courses.
+ACT Compass/ESL (English as a Second Language) placement tests are designed to help postsecondary institutions quickly and accurately assess incoming ESL students’ English language ability levels and place them into appropriate ESL courses.

 Tests are available for four subject areas:

-These tests may be used separately or in combination to give a profile of a student’s language abilities.
+These tests may be used separately or in combination to provide a profile of a student’s language abilities.

 Volume/Number of Users

 Annually, more than 200,000 ACT Compass/ESL tests are taken at more than 1,000 postsecondary institutions.

 - Provide ESL students better advising and support services